-Get 85,000 bonus points with the American Express Business Platinum card
+Get up to 100,000 bonus points on American Express Platinum and Business Platinum cards - CNN Underscored

 Related: Travel with luxury perks using the American Express Platinum card.

-Like the business version of the card, the personal Amex Platinum also currently has a limited-time benefit available.
-Through June 30, 2021, you’ll get up to $30 in monthly statement credits for purchases made with your card via PayPal.
+The personal Amex Platinum also currently has a limited-time benefit — through June 30, 2021, you’ll get up to $30 in monthly statement credits for purchases made with your card via PayPal.

-Also, remember that business credit cards are not solely for large corporations.
-Mom and pop shops, small startups and even side jobs are often eligible for business credit cards as well.
-You might not even realize you already have a business, when in fact you do.
-Selling products through eBay, being a ride-share driver, or buying and selling real estate all may be activities that categorize you as a sole proprietor.

-If you fall into this bucket, you can legitimately apply for the Amex Business Platinum card — or most other business cards — using your Social Security number instead of an Employer Identification Number.
-Even if you’re just getting started in your new side hustle, you can apply as well — just be honest about your business and personal income on the application.

 Is the Amex Business Platinum card right for you?